 GIL BABIN / EURELIOS / SCIENCE PHOTO LIBRARY GIL BABIN / EURELIOS / SCIENCE PHOTO LIBRARY

 Deep Impact comet strike.
-Artwork of the Deep Impact space probe's impactor (lower right), just before it hit the nucleus of the comet Tempel 1.
-A last-minute firing of the impactor's rockets, to ensure it hit the comet, is shown here.
+Artwork of the Deep Impact space probe (right) firing an impactor towards the nucleus of comet Tempel 1 (left).
 This NASA mission was launched in January 2005.
-The impactor was released from the Deep Impact probe on 3 July 2005, and hit the comet around a day later on 4 July 2005.
+The impactor was released on 3 July 2005, and hit the comet around a day later on 4 July 2005.
 The 500 kilogram impactor, travelling at 10 kilometres per second, blasted a large crater in the comet and ejected material into space.
-Sensors on the space probe monitored the explosion to discover the composition of the comet.
+Sensors on the space probe monitored the explosion to discover the composition of the comet, which consists of material from the beginning of the solar system some 5 billion years ago.
 The comet material was found to contain more rock, and less ice, than expected.

 Model release not required.
 Property release not required.